Sterlites/SimpleClickCounter/README.md

-#First  testapp changed turned into game
+#First  testapp turned into a game

 Click it, If you can! :)
 ## Getting Started